Low latency optical-based mode tracking with machine learning deployed on FPGAs on a tokamak: Neural network model co-design

 Using the \textbf{\texttt{Optimized}} model, we further optimized the hardware implementation by tuning the reuse factor of the model.
 Figure~\ref{fig:rf} shows the latency vs. FPGA resource usages of implementations using different reuse factors.
 We observe a trade-off between resource usages and computational latency as we increase the reuse factor.
 Through this approach, we select the proper reuse factor for each of the neural network layers to fit within the resource limits while keeping the latency as low as possible.

-The estimated latencies, initiation intervals, and resource usages for this \textbf{\texttt{Optimized}} model and for the implementations of the two other models are shown in Table~\ref{tab:finalmodel}.
-These estimate reflects only neural network logic usage and excludes the camera protocol and other logic.
-The implementation of the \textbf{\texttt{Optimized}} model achieved both our latency and resource targets.
+The estimated latencies, initiation intervals, and resource usages for this \textbf{\texttt{Optimized}} model and for the implementations of the two other models are shown in Table~\ref{tab:finalmodel}. \rff{Initiation interval denotes the amount of time the model must wait before accepting a new input.} These estimates reflect only neural network logic usage and exclude the camera protocol and other logic. \rff{Estimated latencies and initiation intervals for all models in Table~\ref{tab:finalmodel} were obtained from RTL simulation and thus these designs did not have to fit within the chip resource constraints in order to obtain the benchmarks presented here.} The implementation of the \textbf{\texttt{Optimized}} model achieved both our latency and resource targets.
 In particular, the estimated latency of 6.6 $\mu$s is significantly lower than our target total latency of 16 $\mu$s, leaving a large margin for other processes such as image exposure, readout, and control request generation for integration with the control loop.
 The procedure for integrating this model with the frame grabber firmware is described in the next section.